Donegal School District

-The Donegal School District is a school district covering the Boroughs of Marietta and Mount Joy and East Donegal Township and the southern portion of Mount Joy Township in Lancaster County, Pennsylvania.
+The Donegal School District is a school district covering the Boroughs of Marietta and Mount Joy and East Donegal Township and the southern portion of Mount Joy Township in Lancaster County, Pennsylvania, United States.
 It is a member of Lancaster-Lebanon Intermediate Unit (IU) 13.
 The district operates one high school, one junior high school, one intermediate school, and one primary school.